geotrev/undernet/README.md

 A modular, configuration-first front-end framework.
 No strings.

-What does Undernet include?
+What does Undernet provide?

 - Style defaults for common page elements: buttons, form inputs, typography, and the like.
 - Flex grid for advanced layout options.
 - Interactive components powered by JavaScript.
 - Highly brandable and extendable.

-The main site, https://undernet.io, is deployed using [Netlify](https://www.netlify.com/).
+The main site, https://undernet.io is run on Jekyll and hosted using GitHub Pages.

 ## Install via npm or yarn